-There are two basic tasks to prepare a MSO for digital acquisition.
+There are two basic tasks to prepare an MDO/MSO for digital acquisition.
 First, just like a logic analyzer, the MSO digital channel thresholds are configured for the logic family being measured to ensure the correct logic level is acquired.
-Secondly, the analog channel's skews are adjusted for accurate time correlation between the analog channels and the digital channels.
+Second, the analog channel's skews are adjusted for accurate time correlation between the analog channels and the digital channels.

-The MSO's analog channel is used to quickly check the logic swing of your digital signal.
-In Figure 5, the MSO automatically measures the 5 V CMOS signal amplitude with measurement statistics across multiple acquisitions.
+The MDO/MSO's analog channel is used to quickly check the logic swing of your digital signal.
+In Figure 5, the oscilloscope automatically measures the 5 V CMOS signal amplitude with measurement statistics across multiple acquisitions.
 For logic families with symmetrical voltage swings like CMOS, the threshold is at half of the signal amplitude.
 In Figure 6, the digital channel threshold is set to 2.5 V which is half the amplitude of the 5 V CMOS signal.
-However, for logic families with asymmetrical voltage swings like TTL, you typically need to consult the component data sheet and define the threshold as half-way (TTL V threshold = 1.4V) between the logic device's maximum low-level input voltage (TTL V ${\rm IL} = 0.8$ V) and minimum high-level input voltage (TTL V ${\rm IL} = 2.0$ V) values.
+However, for logic families with asymmetrical voltage swings like TTL, you typically need to consult the component data sheet and define the threshold as half-way (TTL $\rm V{threshold} = 1.4V$) between the logic device's maximum low-level input voltage (TTL $\rm V{IL} = 0.8V$) and minimum high-level input voltage (TTL $\rm V{IL} = 2.0V$) values.

 In Figure 6, you can see the timing skew between the rising edges of the analog and digital waveforms of the same signal.
 The analog waveform is leading the digital waveform.
 For accurate measurements, it's important to remove the analog to digital time skew for better time-correlation measurements between the analog and digital waveforms.
-The Tektronix MSO Series provides adjustable analog probe deskew to align the analog channels with each other and to align the analog channels with the digital channels.
+The Tektronix MDO/MSO Series provides adjustable analog probe deskew to align the analog channels with each other and to align the analog channels with the digital channels.
 The analog channel deskew settings compensate for different analog probe propagation delays.

-Every Tektronix MSO Series oscilloscope is provided with a logic probe.
+Every Tektronix MDO/MSO Series oscilloscope has a compatible logic probe.
 To simplify digital measurements, the oscilloscope compensates for the propagation delay of the logic probe.
 Therefore, there are no digital channel probe deskew adjustments.